Euro zone bonds steady as investors brace for frantic week

 Investors will be inundated with news in the interim.
 China's National People's Congress, where officials are set to unveil the economy's growth target for the year, will begin on Tuesday.

-Super Tuesday, the day in the U.S. presidential primary cycle when the most states vote, is likely to see Donald Trump cement his hold on the Republican nomination.
+Super Tuesday, the biggest day in the U.S. presidential primary calendar, is likely to see Donald Trump cement his hold on the Republican nomination.

-Britain's finance minister will lay out the government's spending and taxation plans on Wednesday while seeking to avoid the ire of bond markets, and Fed Chair Jerome Powell will begin the semi-annual two-day testimony before Congress.
+Britain's finance minister will then lay out the government's spending and taxation plans on Wednesday, while seeking to avoid the ire of bond markets, and Fed Chair Jerome Powell will begin his semi-annual two-day testimony before Congress.

-Italy's 10-year bond yield was down 1 bp at 3.877%.
-The closely watched spread between Italy and Germany's 10-year bonds traded at 146 bps, widening from last week's two-year low of 139 bps.
+Italy's 10-year bond yield was down 2 bps at 3.863%.
+The closely watched spread between Italy and Germany's 10-year bonds traded at 143 bps, up from last week's two-year low of 139 bps.

 Yields have risen this year as traders tempered expectations for big and fast rate cuts as economies and inflation proved stronger than expected.